Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Introduction

 \section{Introduction}

 Numerous astronomical and cosmological observations have confirmed the existence of dark matter (DM)~\cite{Young:2016ala}, which accounts for approximately 80\% of the total matter in the Universe~\cite{Planck:2018vyg}.
 While DM is widely believed to consist of elementary particles, its mass and interaction properties remain largely unknown~\cite{Bertone:2004pz, Arbey:2021gdg}.
-Since the proposal of DM–nucleus scattering as a means to detect Weakly Interacting Massive Particles (WIMPs)~\cite{Goodman:1984dc}, direct detection experiments targeting interactions between DM and Standard Model (SM) particles have become a leading approach to probe its nature~\cite{Lin:2019uvt, Cooley:2021rws}.
+Among possible interactions with the Standard Model (SM), elastic scattering is one of the most widely studied, and at low energies it is parametrized by an effective quadratic coupling of the form $\chi^{2}\mathcal{O}_{\rm SM}$, where the DM field $\chi$ couples bilinearly to an SM operator $\mathcal{O}_{\rm SM}$.
+Since the proposal of DM--nucleus scattering as a means to detect weakly interacting massive particles (WIMPs)~\cite{Goodman:1984dc}, direct detection experiments targeting such elastic scattering have become a leading approach to probe DM nature~\cite{Lin:2019uvt, Cooley:2021rws}.

 In the laboratory frame, DM particles have typical velocities of order $10^{-3}$ (in units of the speed of light), corresponding to kinetic energies around $10^{-6}$ times their mass.
 In elastic scattering processes, the energy transfer is always smaller than the incoming DM energy.
 As a result, for DM masses above the GeV scale, experimental efforts focus on detecting nuclear recoil signals with keV-scale thresholds~\cite{Billard:2021uyg, Akerib:2022ort}.
-For MeV--GeV DM, detection strategies shift toward eV-scale excitations in crystals or electron scattering~\cite{Essig:2011nj, Knapen:2017ekk, Griffin:2018bjn, Coskuner:2021qxo, Campbell-Deem:2022fqm, Mitridate:2022tnv}.
-For even lighter DM, novel approaches employing ultra-low-threshold platforms, such as cold-atom interferometers or superconducting detectors, have been proposed~\cite{Afek:2021vjy, Essig:2022dfa, Baker:2023kwz}.
+For MeV--GeV DM, detection strategies shift toward eV-scale excitations in crystals or electron scattering~\cite{Essig:2011nj, Knapen:2017ekk, Griffin:2018bjn, Coskuner:2021qxo, Campbell-Deem:2022fqm, Mitridate:2022tnv, Ge:2025itf}.
+For even lighter (keV-MeV) DM, novel approaches employing ultra-low-threshold platforms, such as cold-atom interferometers or superconducting detectors, have been proposed~\cite{Afek:2021vjy, Essig:2022dfa, Baker:2023kwz}.